adamculpepper/pure-css-navigation/README.md

 No dependency, CSS only navigation system

 ## Features
-* CSS only
+* CSS only - no JavaScript!
 * No dependencies
-* Equal widths (justified) for the first level navs
+* Justified (equal widths) for the first nav level
-* Shows dropdown arrow if the parent nav has children
+* Dropdown arrows for nav parents with children
-* FontAwesome support
+* Horizontal and vertical navigation support

-## TODO
+* Mobile navigation using the same nav structure
-* Finish vertical navigation support
+* Font icon support